maldoinc/wireup/readme.md

 class WeatherService:
     # Inject the value of the parameter to this field. ⬇️
     api_key: Annotated[str, Inject(param="weather_api_key")]
-    kv_store: KeyValueStore # ⬅️ This will be injected automatically without additional metadata.
+    kv_store: KeyValueStore # ⬅️ This will be injected automatically.

     def get_forecast(self, lat: float, lon: float) -> WeatherForecast:
         ...